lockieluke/cider-swiftui/README.md

 ### Install CocoaPods plugins and dependencies

-Cider for macOS uses CocoaPods for dependency and some plugins are used for making the workflow easier
+Cider for macOS uses CocoaPods for dependency management and some plugins are used for making the workflow easier

+<sub>We don't like SPM, it's too unreliable</sub>

 ```shell
 task install-pod-plugins